Sage-Dreemurr/ugid/README.md

-# UIGD
+# UGID
-ULTIMATE IRAN GITHUB DOWNLOADER: the only resource you need in national internet
+ULTIMATE GITHUB IRAN DOWNLOADER: the only resource you need in national internet

 better readme and tutorial soon